OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Static Analysis

-Before looking into the source code, it is beneficial to check documentation (if available) and identify application components so that you get the big picture of where a certain data might be exposed.
-For example, a sensitive data received from backend does not only exist in the final model object, but also might have multiple copies in the HTTP client, the XML parser, etc. Ideally you want all of these copies to be removed from memory as soon as possible.
+Before looking into the source code, it is beneficial to check documentation (if available) and identify application components so that you get the big picture of where certain data might be exposed.
+For example, sensitive data received from backend does not only exist in the final model object, but also might have multiple copies in the HTTP client, the XML parser, etc. Ideally you want all of these copies to be removed from memory as soon as possible.

 Additionally, understanding application's architecture and its role in the overall system will help you identify sensitive information that does not have to be exposed in memory at all.
 For example, assume your app receives some data from one server and transfers it to another without the need of any additional computation over it.
 Then that data can be received and handled encrypted, which prevents exposure in memory.

-However, if sensitive data do need to be exposed in memory, then you should make sure the app is designed in a way that enables for as short exposure as possible, with as fewer copies as possible.
+However, if sensitive data does need to be exposed in memory, then you should make sure your app is designed in a way that exposes this data as briefly as possible, with as fewer copies as possible.
 In other words, you want a centralized handling of sensitive data (as few components as possible), based on primitive and mutable data structures.

 The reason for the later requirement is that it enables developers direct access to memory.
 You should verify that this access is then used to overwrite the sensitive data with dummy data (typically with zeroes).
 Examples of preferable data types would include `byte []` or `char []`, but not `String` or `BigInteger`.
 Whenever you try to modify an immutable object like `String` you actually create a copy and apply the change on it.